Cerberus-ik/rr-live/README.md

 ##### Step 0: Get some summoners to base the data on
 We started with 5000 Summoners from EUW that are Platinum or higher.
 The data did not come from us.
-A friendly Member of the Riot-Api Discord provided us with the necessary data.
+A friendly member of the Riot-Api Discord provided us with the necessary data.
 This sped up the development process but we don't want to rely on the data forever and so we created our own solution: the [SG](https://github.com/Cerberus-ik/rr-live/tree/master/Riot-SG) short for Summoner gatherer.
 It basically starts with one summoner and gets every single player from his/her League.
 Afterwards [SG](https://github.com/Cerberus-ik/rr-live/tree/master/Riot-SG) searches through every single ranked game from them that they played this season.
-Afterwards we filter for players that are plat or higher and save their ranked leagues temporarily.
+Afterwards we filter for players that are platinum or higher and save their ranked leagues temporarily.
 And finally we just get the summoners from every single league and save some basic information like their ``id and region`` in a single json file.
-This is down once but we consider doing it again and doing some more intense filtering.
+This is done once but we consider doing it again and doing some more intense filtering.
 Because some players are inactive and basically useless for further data gathering.

 ##### Step 1: Get the actual data